autowarefoundation/autoware/README.md

 ## For Developers

-Be careful for changing files under `ros/src/sensing/drivers/lidar/packages/velodyne`.
+Be careful when changing files under `ros/src/sensing/drivers/lidar/packages/velodyne`.
 There is **subtree**.
-Original repository is [here](https://github.com/CPFL/velodyne).
+The original repository is [here](https://github.com/CPFL/velodyne).
 If you change those files from this repository, you must use **git subtree push**.
 (Please never change and push code if you don't understand `git subtree` well).

-GitFlow, git branching model, is introduced in Autoware repository.
+GitFlow, git branching model, is used in the Autoware repository.
 - When you adding new features, you can branch off your feature branch from `develop`.
   you can use the following command.
   `$ git checkout -b feature/[your_branch_name] develop`